 Moderate alcohol consumption may provide some health benefits (

 However, higher amounts can lead to severe problems.

-In one study, the inflammatory marker CRP increased in people who consumed alcohol.
+In one study, levels of the inflammatory marker CRP increased in people who consumed alcohol.
 The more alcohol they consumed, the more their CRP levels increased (

 To avoid alcohol-related health problems, intake should be limited to two standard drinks per day for men and one for women.